 Kingfisher Academy provides a broad and rich Curriculum which it strives to closely match to the needs, interests and life goals of the children its serves.
 Our integrated approach to PSHE and Citizenship provides pupils with a range of opportunities to develop the attitudes and skills which will enable them to grow into happy young adults with great self-belief and integrity who will make a positive contribution to society.

-Our school policies including our behaviour management system sets clear guidelines as to pupils expected standards of behaviour in and outside lessons
+Our academy policies including our behaviour management system sets clear guidelines as to pupils expected standards of behaviour in and outside lessons

 There are an array of extra curricular clubs at both academies as well as day and residential trips which reinforce the learning taking place in the classroom and maximise opportunities for pupils to find something they excel at; thus improving self-esteem, raising aspirations and acting as a powerful incentive for pupils to work hard to reach their life goal